seebi/dircolors-solarized/README.md

 L\*a\*b values are canonical (White D65, Reference D50), other values are matched in sRGB space.

-NOTE:

-*   for "16-color Exact" themes, the TERMCOL column lists the ANSI colors that are replaced with Solarized colors
-*   for "256-color Degraded" themes, the HEX column lists the approximate Solarized colors that are used

     SOLARIZED HEX     16/8 TERMCOL  XTERM/HEX   L*A*B      sRGB        HSB
     --------- ------- ---- -------  ----------- ---------- ----------- -----------